keatontate/gmtk-jam-2025/documentation/dev.md

 - Player state: falling, standing, walking, climbing, working
   - not only will this simplify player code but it will help us with animations later.

+- Max tank capacity

 # BUGS
 - [X] Second-to-last row of the map is cut off..?
-- [ ] Player's hitbox is taller than their sprite.
+- [X] Player's hitbox is taller than their sprite.
 This is hard to fix, james should look at character.lua line 103:
 ```lua
 pl.y = flr((new_y + pl.h) / 8) * 8 - 16
 ```
-- [ ] Player can sometimes glitch into floor when falling large distance on right side of map, maybe use `_update60()` for collision checking?
+- [X] Player can sometimes glitch into floor when falling large distance on right side of map, maybe use `_update60()` for collision checking?
+        Added a max velocity to prevent it -Jame